arialdomartini/arialdomartini.github.io/_posts/2023-08-29-without-mediatr-request-response-subtyping.md

 ## FAQs
-### Which approach is correct?
+### Which approach is preferrable?
 **Answer**<br/>
-C# exhibits a [strong behavioral subtyping][behavioral-subtyping], so the OOP approach is compliant with the [Liskov Substitution Principle][liskov], which states that subtypes must be substitutable for their base types without altering the correctness of the program.
-So, this behavior is natively supported by the language.
+C# exhibits a [strong behavioral subtyping][behavioral-subtyping], so the OOP approach is compliant with the [Liskov Substitution Principle][liskov], which states that subtypes must be substitutable for their base types without altering the correctness of the program.<br/>
+So, this behavior is natively supported by the language and consistently applied.

-With MediatR there the polymorphic dispatch relies on the capabilities of the underlying dependency injection library, and depending on the setup you might encounter some surprises (see for example the discussion at [Issue - Polymorphic dispatch not working](https://github.com/jbogard/MediatR.Extensions.Microsoft.DependencyInjection/issues/24)).
+With MediatR the polymorphic dispatch relies on the capabilities of the underlying dependency injection library.<br/>
+The behavior is a bit more sensitive and depending on the setup you might encounter some surprises.

-As an example, the following would result in a `InvalidOperationException`, despite `AddTransient<IRequestHandler<Ping, string>, PingHandler>()` looks like a legit registration:
+As an example, the following would result in an `InvalidOperationException`, despite `AddTransient<IRequestHandler<Ping, string>, PingHandler>()` looks like a legit registration:

 ```csharp
 file record SubTypeOfPing : Ping;